andyw8/awesome-sorbet/README.md

 # awesome-sorbet
-Resources and examples for Sorbet
+An [awesome list](https://github.com/topics/awesome-list) of resources and examples for Sorbet.

 ## Tooling